carlgieringer/rock-gloss/README.md

 * Highlight search in text
 * Convert search from list header to separate component that shows when user scrolls up anywhere in the list
 * Support internal links between definitions
+* Add sections to make it clearer that user has navigated to letter section.
 * https://github.com/infinitered/reactotron
+* package ViewMeasurer for distribution ("react native getItemLayout dynamic")